kakkargaurav/Gmail-Attachment-Downloader/README.md

 ## Features

 - Download all attachments from Gmail messages
+- **Email-to-PDF Conversion:**
+  - Convert email content to PDF when no attachments are found
+  - Professional formatting with headers, styling, and metadata
+  - Support for HTML and plain text emails
+  - Optional functionality via `DOWNLOAD_EMAIL_IF_NO_ATTACHMENT`
 - **Advanced Filtering Options:**
   - Configurable search queries to filter messages
   - Date range filtering (DATE_FROM/DATE_TO)